Decline of Christianity in the Western world: United States

 Christianity, the largest religion in the United States, experienced a 20th-century high of 91% of the total population in 1976.
 This declined to 73.7% by 2016 and 64% in 2022.
 The Evangelical Lutheran Church in America (ELCA) lost about 30% of its congregation and closed 12.5% of its churches: the United Methodist church lost 16.7% of its congregation and closed 10.2% of its churches.
 The Presbyterian Church had the sharpest decline, losing over 40% of its congregation and 15.4% of its churches between 2000 and 2015.
 Infant baptism has also decreased; nationwide, Catholic baptisms declined by nearly 34%, and ELCA baptisms by over 40%.
+As of 2024, Christianity's decline may have leveled off or slowed, according to the Pew Research Center and Gallup, though according to the Public Religion Research Institute, it has continued to decline.

 In a study published in 2022, Pew Research Center projected that if the rate of decline continued to accelerate, Christians would make up less than half of the American population by 2070, with estimated ranges for that year falling between 35% and 46% of the American population.
 In 2024, Pew Research Center published a study stating that the percentage of American adults who identify as religiously unaffiliated, known as "nones", numbered 28%, higher than Catholics at 23% and Evangelical Protestants at 24%.
 However, Pew reported in 2025 that Christianity's decline has begun to "slow…or level off."
 Some speculate that a revival of Christianity has begun in the U.S.

 In 2019, 65% of American adults described themselves as Christians.
 In 2020, 47% of Americans said that they belonged to a church, down from 70% in 1999; this was the first time that a poll found less than half of Americans belonging to a church.
 Nationwide Catholic membership increased between 2000 and 2017, but the number of churches declined by nearly 11% and by 2019, the number of Catholics decreased by 2 million people, dropping from 23% of the population to 21%.
 Since 1970, weekly church attendance among Catholics has dropped from 55% to 20%, the number of priests declined from 59,000 to 35,000 and the number of people who left Catholicism increased from under 2 million in 1975 to over 30 million today.